 ACHS students are expected to study continuously, i.e. take a course in each semester as applicable to their program, to remain in good academic standing.
-Students who need to interrupt their studies for personal or medical reasons may petition for an approved leave of absence using the ACHS Standard Petition.
+Students who need to interrupt their studies for personal or medical reasons may petition for an approved leave of absence using the Leave of Absence Request Form.
 Students who do not apply for and receive an approved leave of absence and do not earn credit after three semesters will be administratively withdrawn.

 Add / Drop Policy

 Students may add courses within the first 14 days of each semester.
 Students who add courses after the start of the semester are responsible for fulfilling all course requirements.

 Students may drop courses through the mid-point of the semester, and a pro-rata refund will be applied in accordance with the institution’s refund policy.
 Courses dropped before the mid-point of a semester will receive a “W” grade; courses dropped after the mid-point will receive an “F” grade.

 Requests to drop should be submitted via email to Student Services at email@example.com; phone or fax to 800.487.8839; or mail to ACHS, 5005 S. Macadam Ave, Portland, OR 97239.
 When dropping a course, the refund policy is applied based on the date the request is received at ACHS or the postmarked date if mailed, not the last date of attendance.

 At the end of each semester, grade-point averages and rate of completion are calculated to determine academic standings.

 SAP has two components all students must meet in order to remain in good academic standing: